LDSSA/nb-grades-collector/README.md

 pip freeze > requirements.txt
 ```

-To enable students to submit a LU you'll need to add 3 cells at the bottom of the notebook, as follows:
+4. To enable students to submit a LU you'll need to add 3 cells at the bottom of the notebook, as follows (dont forget to set the learning unit number!):

 <img src='assets/submit.png' alt='Finder' width="75%" />